rrustvold/FinishLine/README.md

 To use:
 1. Load a video file using the "load video" button.
 The first frame of the video will appear.
 If the video needs to be rotated, press the "rotate video" buttons to align things.
 2. A white line representing the finish line is drawn over the preview.
 Drag the slider to adjust the position of this line until it covers the finish line in the video.
 If you need to rotate the line, press the "rotate line" buttons until it is aligned.
-3. Select which direction the racers are traveling in with the radio buttons.
+3. Select which direction the racers are traveling with the radio buttons.
+4. Optionally enter the UTC offset of the timezone that the video was recorded in.
-4. Press "GO" to create the photo-finish image.
-The program will hang as it processes, and can take a few moments to finish.
+5. Press "Go" to create the photo-finish image.
-5. Check the results in the "results" tab.
+6. Check the results in the "results" tab.
-6. The program does its best to determine the start time of the video (likely in UTC), and the frame rate.
-If either of these values is incorrect, you can enter corrected numbers for each of them, then press update.
+7. FinishLine will do its best to determine the start time of the video, and the frame rate.
+If either of these values are incorrect, you can enter corrected numbers for each of them, then press update.
-7. A white line appears at either the far left or right of the result image (depending on which direction of travel was selected).
+8. A white line appears at either the far left or right of the result image (depending on which direction of travel was selected).
 Drag the slider control to adjust the position of the line.
+Click the slider bar to move the line 1 pixel at a time.
-8. The current position of the line will be given as a time.
+9. The current position of the line will be given as a time.
 This makes it possible to measure the time at which different finishers cross the line.
-9. Press "save" to save a jpg of the result image.
+10. Press "save" to save a png of the result image.

 ![Example](example.png)